Open Hybrid Cloud

 Get Started with Red Hat CloudForms

 Upload the appliance image to the RHEV server.

 # engine-image-uploader -N NEW_IMAGE_NAME -e EXPORT_STORAGE_DOMAIN -v -m upload cfme-rhevm-5.5-15.x86_64.rhevm.ova

 Go to Storage > Template Import > Import, and import the image.
 Set the storage domain and cluster.

 Go to Virtual Machines > New VM, and create a virtual machine based on the CloudForms image.
 Select the CloudForms appliance from the list of templates.

 Select the new virtual machine, open the disks tab, and add a virtual disk.

 Start the virtual machine.

-Open the configuration menu, and select Configure Database.
+Open the appliance console, and select Configure Database.
 Create a key, select an internal database, and set the disk for the database to use.